MobileFirst-Platform-Developer-Center/ModelUpdateSwift/README.md

 1. Use either Maven, MobileFirst CLI or your IDE of choice to [build and deploy the available `UserLogin` adapter](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/creating-adapters/.

-    s-  The UserLogin Security Check adapter can be found in https://github.com/MobileFirst-Platform-Developer-Center/SecurityCheckAdapters/tree/release80.
+    -  The UserLogin Security Check adapter can be found in https://github.com/MobileFirst-Platform-Developer-Center/SecurityCheckAdapters/tree/release80.

 2. From a command-line window, navigate to the project's root folder and run the commands:
     - `pod update` followed by `pod install` - to add the MobileFirst SDK.